c-rose-g/Stardew-villager-query/README.md

 ## Future Features

 - [ ] Add pet gifts for cats, dogs, and turtles
-- [ ] Include different seasons and locations per gift
+- [ ] Include different seasons, categories, and locations per gift
+- [ ] Add subcategories for each category
+- [ ] Include a nongiftable villager schedules